Wacken2012/BestNote/README.md

 This project includes small Node.js helper scripts in `scripts/` to import and migrate member data.

+## 🚀 Deployment / Demo

+We publish a demo build of the frontend.
+Two common options:

+- GitHub Pages (simple static hosting): configured for this repo using `gh-pages`.
+  - Build: `npm run build`
+  - Deploy: `npm run deploy` (pushes `dist/` to `gh-pages` branch)
+  - Vite base is set to `/BestNote/` so GitHub Pages serves assets correctly.

+- Vercel / Netlify (recommended for automatic CI/CD): import the repo on vercel.com or netlify and point to the `main` branch.
+Vercel auto-detects Vite projects and serves the built `dist/` including the service worker.

+Demo URL (once deployed): https://<your-user-or-org>.github.io/BestNote/

+CI: A `deploy.yml` GitHub Actions workflow is provided to build and deploy on pushes to `main`.

 ````markdown
 # OpenMusikVerein / BestNote